Jump to Section

 In 2019, the CFP board announced CFP® professionals must adhere to a fiduciary duty when providing investment advice.
 Of course, what qualifies as personal investment advice is a big factor and another topic, but the CFP board has gone above most if not all other professional organizations in requiring advisors to put their client’s best interest first.

 It’s important to note that the CFP Board’s fiduciary standard is business-model neutral as described below.
-So if you’re looking for a fee-only fiduciary investment advisor, you will still need to narrow down the results as the board allows fee-only and fee-based advisors.
+So if you’re looking for a fee-only fiduciary advisor, you will still need to narrow down the results as the board allows fee-only and fee-based advisors.

 You can search for CFP® professionals here.